 Under these circumstances, the nation threatens to fracture or erupt into all out civil war.
 The current caliph, a woman in this case, claims direct contact with Ishtar.
 Her chief rival, a male caliph from a wealthy province, claims her a fraud and his own bloodline the true heir to the prophets Ishtar first visited.
-To outsiders, the differences in their beliefs seem minor or inscrutable.
+To outsiders, the differences in their beliefs seem minor or inscrutable, but then the West's expansion relied ever more on avarice than faith.